Projects per year

 Phil is an elected Fellow of the Royal Society of Biology, the Royal Society for the encouragement of Arts, Manufactures & Commerce, and the Association for Psychological Science in the USA.
 He began his career at St Andrews, becoming Dean of Science and then a Vice Principal.
 He joined Strathclyde in January 2010 as a Deputy Principal with a brief to develop the University Strategic Plan, after which he served as Head of SIPBS, changing and developing its organization and strategy.
 He is currently Chair of Medical Research Scotland, and is a Board member of both the UK Quality Assurance Agency (QAA) and the Quality Board for Higher Education in Iceland, where he also chairs the Research Evaluation Advisory Committee.
 At Strathclyde, he chairs the University Ethics Committee.

-Doctor of Philosophy, University of Hull
+Doctor of Philosophy, Functional effects of cholinergic stimulation of the substantia nigra in the rat, University of Hull

 Bachelor of Arts, University of Hull

 Award Date: 1 Jan 1976

 - 1 Similar Profiles